Chicken Lo Mein

 • In a 10-inch skillet or a wok, heat vegetable oil and sesame oil over medium-high heat.
 Add garlic and cook for 30 seconds.
 Add carrots and cook for 2 minutes.
 Add bok choy and green onions, cook for 2 minutes.
 Remove vegetables from wok.

 • Drain chicken and discard marinade.
-Add chicken to wok (add more oil if necessary) and cook for until no longer pink (about 3 or 4 minutes).
+Add chicken to wok (add more oil if necessary) and cook until no longer pink (about 3 or 4 minutes).

 • Push chicken from the center of the wok.
 Stir sauce and add to center of the wok.
 Cook and stir until thickened and bubbly.